dotnet/designs/accepted/2020/better-obsoletion/obsoletions-in-net5.md

 of obsoletions below.
 All of these obsoletions will use the `UrlFormat` of `https://aka.ms/dotnet-warnings/{0}`.

-1. The Constrained Execution Region (CER) feature is no longer supported.
+1. The UTF-7 encoding is insecure and should not be used.
+Consider using UTF-8 instead.
-    * DiagnosticId: `SYSLIB0004`
+    * DiagnosticId: `SYSLIB0001`
     * APIs:
-        * `System.Runtime.ConstrainedExecution.PrePrepareMethodAttribute`
-        * `System.Runtime.ConstrainedExecution.ReliabilityContractAttribute`
-        * `System.Runtime.ConstrainedExecution.Cer`
-        * `System.Runtime.ConstrainedExecution.Consistency`
-        * `System.Runtime.CompilerServices.RuntimeHelpers.ExecuteCodeWithGuaranteedCleanup`
-        * `System.Runtime.CompilerServices.RuntimeHelpers.PrepareConstrainedRegions`
-        * `System.Runtime.CompilerServices.RuntimeHelpers.PrepareConstrainedRegionsNoOP`
-        * `System.Runtime.CompilerServices.RuntimeHelpers.PrepareContractedDelegate`
-        * `System.Runtime.CompilerServices.RuntimeHelpers.ProbeForSufficientStack`
+        * `System.Text.UTF7Encoding` (constructors)
-1. The Global Assembly Cache is no longer supported.
+1. PrincipalPermissionAttribute is not honored by the runtime and must not be used.
-    * DiagnosticId: `SYSLIB0005`
+    * DiagnosticId: `SYSLIB0002`
     * APIs:
+        * `System.Security.Permissions.PrincipalPermissionAttribute` (constructor)
-        * `System.Reflection.Assembly.GlobalAssemblyCache`
+        * Level: **Error**
-1. Thread.Abort is no longer supported and throws PlatformNotSupportedException.
+1. Code Access Security is not supported or honored by the runtime.
-    * DiagnosticId: `SYSLIB0006`
+    * DiagnosticId: `SYSLIB0003`
     * APIs:
-        * `System.Threading.Thread.Abort()`
-        * `System.Threading.Thread.Abort(Object)`
-1. The default implementation of this cryptography algorithm is no longer supported.
-    * DiagnosticId: `SYSLIB0007`
-    * APIs:
-        * `System.Security.Cryptography.SymmetricAlgorithm.Create()`
-        * `System.Security.Cryptography.AssymetricAlgorithm.Create()`
-        * `System.Security.Cryptography.HMAC.Create()`
-        * `System.Security.Cryptography.KeyedHashAlgorithm.Create()`
-1. The CreatePdbGenerator API is no longer supported and throws PlatformNotSupportedException.
-    * DiagnosticId: `SYSLIB0008`
-    * APIs:
-        * `System.Runtime.CompilerServices.DebugInfoGenerator.CreatePdbGenerator`
-1. The AuthenticationManager Authenticate and PreAuthenticate methods are no longer supported and throw PlatformNotSupportedException.
-    * DiagnosticId: `SYSLIB0009`
-    * APIs:
-        * `System.Net.AuthenticationManager.Authenticate`
-        * `System.Net.AuthenticationManager.PreAuthenticate`
-1. This Remoting API is no longer supported and throws PlatformNotSupportedException.
-    * DiagnosticId: `SYSLIB0010`
-    * APIs:
-        * `System.MarshalByRefObject.GetLifetimeService`
-        * `System.MarshalByRefObject.InitializeLifetimeService`
-1. Code Access Security is no longer supported or honored by the runtime.
-    * DiagnosticId: `SYSLIB0002` (reusing the existing DiagnosticId from `PrincipalPermissionAttribute`)
-    * APIs:
-        * Classes: (everything from the `System.Security.Permissions` namespace)
+        * Classes: (everything public from the `System.Security.Permissions` namespace)
             * `CodeAccessSecurityAttribute`
             * `DataProtectionPermission`
             * `DataProtectionPermissionAttribute`